 If Mr. Weinstein’s preferred method of enforcing intellectual conformity — coercion through state violence — seems extreme, consider that the jihad against Brendan Eich of Mozilla was no simple exercise in the operations of civil society.
 (Even if it were, it still would have been wrong; it is not as though social pressure cannot be put to illiberal and contemptible ends, something that gay-rights activists, of all people, should appreciate.)
 Mr. Weinstein’s victims of state repression are only hypothetical; Mr. Eich is a victim of state suppression in fact.
 His donation of $1,000 to a Proposition 8 group was made public through the commission of a crime by political powers — namely, the leaking of confidential IRS data to left-wing groups by their sympathizers within the agency.
 The leak was not intended to destroy Mr. Eich but rather to destroy Mitt Romney’s presidential campaign; Mr. Eich is nonetheless entitled to expect justice from the Department of Justice.
 Congress believes that it knows who the leaker is; but he has not been, and almost certainly will not be, prosecuted for his crimes.
 The reason for that is that the current management of the Department of Justice sympathizes with his political positions and does not wish to intervene to prevent the abuse — at the hands of government officials — of those it regards as its political enemies.

-Williamson is one guy so I’m not getting my hopes up about the Right.
+Williamson is mostly a faker, so no one should think he is anything but posing here or that the Right is starting wise up.
 The only way to dig out the fanatics from the culture is through the rough methods of revolution.
-I don’t see that happening in my lifetime.
-Instead, we will stagger on toward a soft, feminine fascism.
+I don’t see that happening.
+Instead, we will stagger on toward a soft, feminine authoritarianism.
 Heretics will be exiled to the fringes of life, but not thrown into camps.
-A sort or weird and semi-violent Shakerism amongst whites will eventually give way to a Latin authoritarianism as the white population is over run my Hispanic peasants from the south.
+A sort or weird and semi-violent Shakerism among whites will eventually give way to a Latin authoritarianism as the white population is over run my Hispanic peasants from the south.